International Consolidated Airlines Group, S.A. – Annual report – 31 December 2018

 i APS and NAPS

+APS has been closed to new members since 1984.
 The benefits provided under APS are based on final average pensionable pay and, for the majority of members, are subject to inflationary increases in payment in line with the Government’s Pension Increase (Review) Orders (PIRO), which are based on CPI.

-As reported in previous years, the Trustee of APS has proposed an additional discretionary increase above CPI inflation for pensions in payment for the year to March 31, 2014.
+The Trustee of APS has proposed an additional discretionary increase above CPI inflation for pensions in payment for the year to March 31, 2014.
 British Airways challenged the decision and initiated legal proceedings to determine the legitimacy of the discretionary increase.
-The outcome of the legal proceedings was issued in May 2017, that concluded the Trustee does have the power to grant discretionary increases, whilst reiterating they must take into consideration all relevant factors.
-The Group has appealed the judgment and awaits an appeal hearing, expected to be in May 2018.
-The payment of the 2013/14 discretionary increase is subject to an injunction as a result of British Airways’ appeal.
+The High Court issued a judgement in May 2017, which determined that the Trustee had the power to grant discretionary increases, whilst reiterating the Trustee must take into consideration all relevant factors, and ignore irrelevant factors.
+British Airways appealed the judgement to the Court of Appeal.
+On July 5, 2018 the Court of Appeal released its judgement, upholding British Airways’ appeal, concluding the Trustee did not have the power to introduce a discretionary increase rule.
+Following the judgement, the Trustee was allowed permission to appeal to the Supreme Court; the Trustee has appealed.
 The delayed 2015 triennial valuation will be completed once the outcome of the appeal is known.
-British Airways is committed to an existing recovery plan, which sees deficit payments of €62 million per annum until March 2023.
+British Airways is committed to an existing recovery plan, which sees deficit payments of €61 million per annum until March 2023.

-32 Contingent liabilities and guarantees (extract)
+31 Contingent liabilities and guarantees (extract)

-The Trustees of the Airways Pension Scheme (APS) have proposed an additional discretionary increase above CPI for pensions in payment for the year to March 31, 2014.
-British Airways has challenged the decision and initiated legal proceedings to determine the legitimacy of the discretionary increase.
-The outcome of the legal proceedings was issued in May 2017, which concluded the Trustees do have the power to grant discretionary increases, whilst reiterating they must take into consideration all relevant factors,
+The Trustees of the Airways Pension Scheme (APS) had proposed an additional discretionary increase above CPI for pensions in payment for the year to March 31, 2014.
+British Airways challenged the decision and initiated legal proceedings to determine the legitimacy of the discretionary increase.
+The outcome of the legal proceedings was issued in May 2017, which concluded the Trustees had the power to grant discretionary increases, whilst reiterating they must take into consideration all relevant factors,